Blog

 Outside of researching the areas above, when preparing to move from one VoIP provider to another, there are a few things to be prepared for:

 • Make sure you are out of contract.
-Most VoIP providers do not have term contracts, but it is always good to double check.
-If you have had documented problems with voice quality, you may have some grounds to break the contract.
+Some VoIP providers do not have term contracts, but it is always good to double check.

 • A VoIP phone may be locked or password protected.
 Be sure to get them unlocked or find out the password prior to switching providers, assuming that provider can reuse your specific brand of phone.